assist-project/dtls-fuzzer/README.md

     > java -version

-The version code should start with 1.8 (e.g. 1.8.0_242), and the Virtual Machine should be "Server VM" (indicating that the full JDK was installed, rather than only the runtime environment).
+The version code should start with 1.8 (e.g. 1.8.0_242), and the Virtual Machine should be "Server VM" (indicating that the full JDK is installed, rather than only the runtime environment).
 If it does, we are done with Java.
 If it is not we can check if Java 8 JDK is installed on our platform but not currently selected, by listing installed Java VMs via: